newrelic/docs-website/src/data-dictionary/events/NrAiIncident/closeTime.md

   - NrAiIssue
 ---

-If applicable, the timestamp when the incident was closed.
+The timestamp when the incident was closed.